-This course investigates how government functions, how people immigrate to Canada and become citizens, and what makes Canadians unique.
-In addition, this course examines basic Canadian geography, and global issues including: poverty, working conditions in the developing world, war, and environmental challenges.
-In the examination of each issue, the course will discuss how students, as Canadians, can actively respond to these issues.
+This course investigates how government functions, how and why people immigrate to Canada and become citizens, and what makes Canada unique.
+In addition, this course examines basic Canadian geography, and global issues including poverty, human rights, war, and environmental challenges.
+In the examination of each issue, the course will discuss how students living in Canada can actively respond to these issues.